AnthonyRSpyker/Music/README.md

 **Finally, when a user clicks on a song they want to view, the YouTube video for that song will appear to the right**.

 **It can play on the website or link outside the website to Youtube**.

+## Moving Forward

+**In the future we would like to see that the web application has the ability to play the youtube videos directly on the site apposed to being forced to link to Youtube.**
+**Furthermore, we would like to see that application has a karaoke option which would search the song on Youtube, but specifically seak out videos that have the lyrics on the screen as the music plays.**
+**Along with that, we would like to see that there be an option to just populate the lyrics to individual songs on the screen.**
+**Withstanding the issue of monetary incurment, there is nothing blocking these goals to be implemented in the next iteration.**

 ___